Siamese Foundation Models for Crystal Structure Prediction: Introduction

-One promising approach to enhancing the generalizability of CSP models could involve leveraging \emph{foundation models}~\cite{bommasani2021foundation_model}.
-These models, which are pretrained on extensive datasets and finetuned for specific domains, have shown the great power of emergence and homogenization, establishing themselves as a central paradigm in modern AI systems~\cite{liu2024deepseekv2,liu2024deepseekv3,brown2020_gpt3,achiam2023_gpt4}.
+One promising approach to enhancing the generalizability of CSP models could involve leveraging foundation models~\cite{bommasani2021foundation_model}.
+These models, which are pretrained on extensive datasets and finetuned for specific domains, have shown the great power of emergence and homogenization, establishing themselves as a central paradigm in modern AI systems~\cite{liu2024deepseekv3,achiam2023_gpt4}.
 Inspired by this trend, the development of foundation models for crystals is gaining prominence as a critical research direction in materials science.
 Existing crystal foundation models can be broadly classified into two categories: supervised and self-supervised pretraining approaches.
 The first category pretrains models on crystals with energy and force labels, aiming at learning inter-atomic potentials.
 Representative examples include GNoME~\cite{merchant2023GNoME}, DPA-2~\cite{zhang2023dpa}, MatterSim~\cite{yang2024mattersim}, and MACE-MP-0~\cite{batatia2023macp_mp_0}.
-Despite their achievements, these methods are primarily applied to predict the force field of non-stable crystals, which deviates from the objective of CSP that aims to identify stable structures.
+Despite their achievements, these methods are primarily applied to predict the force field of crystals, which deviates from the CSP objective of identifying stable structures.
 The second category adopts self-supervised pretraining through either predictive objectives (e.g., feature reconstruction~\cite{magar2022crystaltwins,yu2023mmpt,das2023crysgnn} and coordinate denoising~\cite{koker2022CrystalCLR,new2024self}) or generative modeling~\cite{zeni2023mattergen}.
 However, none of these methods specifically targets CSP as a downstream application.
 Predictive approaches are designed for crystal property prediction, while the generative method MatterGen~\cite{zeni2023mattergen} focuses on general-purpose crystal generation under conditions of desired chemistry, symmetry, and properties.
+Although MatterGen can be adapted for CSP under the condition of desired chemistry and low-energy, this capability remains peripheral to the study's central objectives and is not thoroughly investigated.